PelionIoT/mbl-core/tutorials/hello_pelion_connect/README.md

 The sub-project has the following:
 - The source code of the application
 - [Dockerfile](https://github.com/ARMmbed/mbl-core/tree/master/tutorials/hello_pelion_connect/Dockerfile) to containerize the application.
-- Helper scripts that to facilitate the creation of the containerized application.
+- Helper scripts to facilitate the creation of the containerized application.
 - [Dockerfile](https://github.com/ARMmbed/mbl-core/tree/master/tutorials/hello_pelion_connect/cc-env/Dockerfile) to create a container where the tools to create an IPK are installed.
 - Makefile which uses the container mentioned above to create an IPK containing the containerized application.
 - OPKG configuration file which is required for IPK generation.
 OPKG configuration file is located under `src_opkg` folder.